 The ‘Research’ pages will be redesigned.

-RMIT is upgrading Enrolment Online in a staged rollout.
-The project will include changes to content, processes and user experience over five releases from 2025 to 2027.
+RMIT is upgrading Enrolment Online in a staged rollout, delivering changes to content, processes and user experience over multiple releases from 2025 to 2027.

 Yes!
-We are always looking for a variety of students, from Foundation Studies to research higher degrees, international and domestic, to participate in user testing.
+We welcome all students, from Foundation Studies to research higher degrees, international and domestic, to participate in user testing.
 Sometimes the testing will be in person, and sometimes you can do it online on your own.
 Please register your interest here.

 RMIT University acknowledges the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded lands we conduct the business of the University.
 RMIT University respectfully acknowledges their Ancestors and Elders, past and present.
 RMIT also acknowledges the Traditional Custodians and their Ancestors of the lands and waters across Australia where we conduct our business - Artwork 'Sentient' by Hollie Johnson, Gunaikurnai and Monero Ngarigo.